-Expanded venues for data-management training: The research data management course offered through the ASU School of Sustainability and taught by S. Earl has been a resounding success, earning strong reviews in each of the five years it has been taught.
+Expanded venues for data management training: The graduate-level research data management course that Earl teaches through the ASU School of Sustainability has been a resounding success, earning strong reviews in each of the five years it has been taught.
 However, graduate students must maintain a careful balance among commitments, which often puts a semester-long course out of reach.
-S. Earl, working with the ASU Research Data Management Office and ASU Library are developing shorter, workshop-style (sensu Software Carpentry) opportunities to provide CAP and other graduate students essential data management training.
+As a result, Earl is working with the ASU Research Data Management Office and ASU Library to develop shorter, workshop-style (sensu Software Carpentry) educational module to provide CAP and other graduate students essential data management training that is available to them any time.